By David Wilhite

 If you do have a loss, take steps to control the damage.
 Move property out of harm's way and protect it from the elements.
 Contact your insurance agent or broker as soon as possible.
 Remember, no matter how large or small your self-storage facility may be, securing adequate coverage is essential for protecting your business and your peace of mind.

-The following is a list of commonly used terms to forecast winter weather conditions:
+Know the terms used to forecast winter weather conditions:

-Winter-Storm Watch: Severe winter weather is possible in the affected area, which may include snow, ice or dangerous wind-chill temperatures.
+Winter Storm Watch: Severe winter weather is possible in the affected area which may include snow, ice or dangerous wind chills.

-Winter-Storm Warning: Severe winter conditions have begun or are about to begin in the area.
+Winter Storm Warning: Severe winter conditions have begun or are about to begin in your area.

-Blizzard Warning: Snow and strong winds (generally above 35 mph) will combine to produce a blinding snow (near zero visibility), deep drifts and life-threatening wind-chill temperatures.
+Blizzard Warning: Snow and strong winds (generally above 35 mph) will combine to produce a blinding snow (near zero visibility), deep drifts and life-threatening wind chill.

 Snow Advisory: New snowfall of 15 inches is expected.